 When I showed up for class and to write my Pure Barre review, the instructor knew it was my first time because of a new student note in their system.
 She was super helpful with telling me what supplies I would need and where to sit.
 One aspect of Pure Barre I immediately appreciated was I didn’t have to bring anything.
 A water bottle is optional, if you like.
 As an avid yogi, I’m used to lugging my yoga mat and yoga towels around.
 Pure Barre is really simple.

-What can I expect at a Pure Barre class?
+What Can I Expect at a Pure Barre Class?

+Classes are fast-paced and you will probably feel a bit behind or lost when you first go.
+After a few classes I started to get a hang of the moves and cues.
+If you feel that way you are not alone!
 I didn’t sweat much at all during my Pure Barre review but I felt some major muscle burn during the classes.
 You perform very small movements over and over.
 I felt incredibly weak most of the time!
 Despite all my running and yoga practice, there are clearly muscles in my body that don’t get worked out very often.
 Pure Barre will fill that void.

-How long are Pure Barre classes?
+How Long are Pure Barre classes?

 Long-term I can see Pure Barre fitting into my workout schedule as a form of strength training.
 I do enjoy cardio workouts so I can’t see doing only Pure Barre.
 I like the variety these classes provide with working out.
 Anyone who has been exercising for years understands, switching up your routine is extremely helpful in preventing exercise burnout.